Domestic and family violence affects both men and women, and children who are witness to an abusive relationship.

 For victims, a lawyer can help them apply for an Intervention Violence Order (IVO), which are designed to prohibit the respondent from violent and abusive behaviour so as to protect the victim.
 Lawyers can also help the victim understand their legal obligations and take the necessary steps to achieve their desired outcome.

 If an accused perpetrator wishes to object to an IVO made against them, the courts can adjourn the matter for a contested hearing at a later date.
 A lawyer can then prepare a brief and appear on their behalf to defend the allegations.
+Regardless of your circumstances, these qualified professionals can provide the expert, tailored advice and assistance to help your situation.

 6. What are the early warning signs of a potential abuser?